Flexion Distraction (COX) Technique

 • synovial cyst

-• continued back pain after back surgery
+• post-surgical back pain

 • other conditions